Siamese revolution of 1932: Aftermath

-Despite his lofty ideals and Western education, Pridi's version of democracy faced the same dilemma that Prajadhipok's version did: the notion simply that the country, especially the rural populace were not yet ready for it.
-Within days, the Khana Ratsadon had turned Siam into a one-party state with communistic sounding institutions such as the "People's Assembly" and the position of "President of the People's Committee".
-However, Khana Ratsadon showed their bipartisanship when they recommended the appointment of lawyer and Privy Councillor Phraya Manopakorn Nititada as the first President of the People's Committee and in effect the first Prime Minister of Siam, more probably out of pragmatism and shrewdness rather than any honourable intention.
+Despite his lofty ideals and Western education, Pridi's version of democracy faced the same dilemma that Prajadhipok's version did: the notion simply that the country, especially the rural populace was not yet ready for it.
+Within days, the Khana Ratsadon had turned Siam into a one-party state with institutions such as the "People's Assembly" and the position of "President of the People's Committee".
+However, Khana Ratsadon showed their bipartisanship when they recommended the appointment of lawyer and Privy Councillor Phraya Manopakorn Nititada as the first President of the People's Committee and in effect the first Prime Minister of Siam.
 However, infighting within the government over Pridi's "Draft National Economic Plan", the so-called "Yellow Cover Dossier", and the actions of the conservative prime minister would eventually lead to the first coup d'état by Phraya Manopakorn Nititada on 1 April 1933.

 In late 1932, the King wrote to his nephew Prince Chula Chakrabongse about his decision to return to Bangkok: "...we were all quite aware that we were probably going to our death."
-The many unsettled constitutional roles of the crown and the dissatisfaction of Phraya Phahon's seizure of power culminated in October 1933 in a counter-coup, the Boworadet Rebellion staged by royalist factions.
+The many unsettled constitutional roles of the crown and the dissatisfaction with Phraya Phahon's seizure of power culminated in October 1933 in a counter-coup, the Boworadet Rebellion staged by royalist factions.
 The royalists were led by Prince Boworadet and the many others who had permanently lost their influence and positions because of the seizure of power by the Khana Ratsadon.
 The rebellion was a failure, and although there is no evidence whatsoever that Prajadhipok was involved, his neutrality and indecisiveness during the brief conflict led to the loss of his credibility and prestige.
 Three years after the revolution, King Prajadhipok abdicated the throne and left Siam never to return.
 He died in England in 1941, during World War II.
 He was replaced as king by his nine-year-old nephew Prince Ananda Mahidol (King Rama VIII), who at that time was attending school in Lausanne, Switzerland.

 Legacy

 Public perception and discourse over the 1932 revolution has fluctuated over time.
 With the revival of the role of the monarchy initiated by the government of Sarit Thanarat in the 1960s, the state began downplaying the significance of 1932.
 Public observation of 24 June as National Day was abandoned in favour of King Bhumibol's birthday on 5 December.
-The events were glossed over by school textbooks, while views describing the actions of the People's Party as premature, and idea that Vajiravudh and Prajadhipok had been making their own preparations for giving democracy to the people when ready, were popularized.
+The events were glossed over by school textbooks, while views describing the actions of the People's Party as premature, and the idea that Vajiravudh and Prajadhipok had been making their own preparations for giving democracy to the people when ready were popularized.

+The Siamese revolution of 1932 has also been depicted in the 2024 Thai animated film, 2475 Dawn of Revolution.
+The film is subject to both praise and criticism.